azimuttapp/azimutt/cli/README.md

   - `infer-relations` flag build relations based on column names, for example a `user_id` will have a relation if a table `users` has an `id` column
   - `format` is optional, default to `json` but for relational database it could also be `sql`
   - `output` is optional, database name will be inferred from url and prefixed by the timestamp
+  - `stack-trace` allows to see the full stack trace of the error (can be helpful to debug)

 ## Developing